Defining Concepts with Requires Expressions

 }

-The concept Equal (line 1) requires that its type parameter T supports the equal and not-equal operator.
-Additionally, both operators have to return a value that is convertible to a boolean.
+The concept Equal (line 1) requires that its type parameter T supports the equal and non-equal operators.
+Additionally, both operators have to return a convertible value to a boolean.
 Of course, int supports the concept Equal, but this does not hold for the types WithoutEqual (line 2) and WithoutUnequal (line 3).
 Consequently, when I use the type WithoutEqual (line 4), I get the following error message when using the GCC compiler.

 equalError